 On July 29, 2020, we announced our participation in a University of California San Francisco ("UCSF") principal investigator led Phase 2 clinical trial in collaboration with Zenith and Merck in mCRPC patients who have progressed on an ARSi and includes patients whose tumors are no longer dependent on androgen receptor signaling.
 These ARSi independent patients do not benefit from a second ARSi and are in need for alternate therapies.
 In this study patients will be dosed with a triple combination of ZEN-3694, Merck's PD-1 antibody, pembrolizumab, and Pfizer's ARSi, enzalutamide.
 Pre-clinical data has shown that ZEN-3694 has synergistic immune-oncologic activity with pembrolizumab in various pre-clinical models.
 On March 15, 2021, we announced dosing of the first patient with the triple combination of ZEN-3694, pembrolizumab, and enzalutamide.
+To date, 20 patients (of a planned 55) had been dosed in the study.
+The trial is expected to accrue approximately 55 patients in total.

 On October 5, 2020, we announced we entered into a cooperative research and development agreement ("CRADA") with the National Cancer Institute ("NCI") (part of the U.S Department of Health and Human Services) to develop ZEN-3694 for multiple oncology indications.
 Under the CRADA, ZEN-3694 will be included in clinical studies in combination with other therapies for cancers with a significant unmet medical need.
-In the first clinical study under the CRADA, NCI, Zenith, and Bristol Myers Squibb will investigate the combination of ZEN-3694 with checkpoint inhibitors nivolumab and ipilimumab in resistant ovarian cancer.
-Dosing is expected to start during calendar Q1 2022.
-The second NCI sponsored study in collaboration with the Dana-Farber Cancer Institute will evaluate the combination of ZEN-3694 plus chemotherapy in patients with nut midline carcinoma and is expected to start in calendar Q1 2022.
-The third NCI sponsored study combining ZEN-3694 with entinostat, a HDAC inhibitor, in patients with lymphoma or solid tumors is expected to start in Q1 2022.
+In the first clinical study under the CRADA, NCI, Zenith, and Bristol Myers Squibb are investigating the combination of ZEN-3694 with checkpoint inhibitors nivolumab and ipilimumab in resistant ovarian cancer.
+The first patient was dosed in February 2022.
+The second NCI sponsored study in collaboration with the Dana-Farber Cancer Institute will evaluate the combination of ZEN-3694 plus chemotherapy in patients with nut midline carcinoma and is expected to start in calendar Q2 2022.
+The third NCI sponsored study combining ZEN-3694 with entinostat, a HDAC inhibitor, in patients with lymphoma or solid tumors is expected to start in Q2 2022.
 Syndax is a co-collaborator for this study and is providing entinostat.
 Zenith expects to enter into additional NCI led clinical studies under the CRADA over the coming year to significantly broaden the indications and combination therapies in which ZEN-3694 is explored.
-As at October 31, 2021, we are committed to provide funding totaling up to an estimated \$2.1 million (excluding the cost of ZEN-3694), anticipated over the next five years, including up to an estimated \$0.8 million over the next twelve months.
+As at January 31, 2022, we are committed to provide funding totaling up to an estimated \$2.1 million (excluding the cost of ZEN-3694), anticipated over the next five years, including up to an estimated \$0.8 million over the next twelve months.

 On April 22, 2021, we announced we entered into an agreement with Astellas Pharma Inc. ("Astellas") to evaluate ZEN-3694, Zenith's leading BET inhibitor, in combination with Astellas and Pfizer's androgen receptor inhibitor, XTANDI (enzalutamide), in patients with metastatic castration resistant prostate cancer (mCRPC).
 Under the terms of the agreement, Zenith and Newsoara are conducting a Phase 2b randomized study to evaluate the efficacy of the combination of ZEN-3694 and enzalutamide relative to single agent enzalutamide in mCRPC patients who have progressed on a prior androgen receptor signaling inhibitor (ARSi).
 The trial dosed its first patient in December 2021.
-Astellas is supplying enzalutamide for the trial and Zenith has retained all rights to ZEN-3694.
+Astellas is supplying enzalutamide for the trial and Zenith and Newsoara have retained all rights to ZEN-3694.